-Lisbon is most certainly a foodie city, it is awash with great food spots which makes it surprising that Portuguese cuisine isn’t more talked about.
-Below are some of our finds on our weekend there in October.
+Lisbon is most certainly a foodie city, it is packed with great restaurants offering local cuisine and pastry shops which makes it surprising that Portuguese food isn’t more talked about.
+Below are some of our finds on our weekend visit to the city in October.

 Santo Antonio pastry shop